-For the better understanding of the nature of faith, let it be further observed, that the second and principal act of it, believing on Christ, includes believing on God the Father, Son and Holy Ghost, because they are one and the same infinite God, and they all concur in our salvation by Christ, as the only Mediator between God and us, 'in whom all the promises of God are yea and amen' (2Cor.
-1:20).
-By Him (as Mediator) we believe 'in God, who raised Him up from among the dead and gave glory to Him - so that your faith and hope might be in God' (1Peter 1:21).
-And it is the same thing with trusting on God, or on the Lord, which is so highly commended in the whole Scripture, especially in the Old Testament, as may easily appear by considering that it has the same causes, effects, objects, adjuncts, opposites and all the same circumstances, excepting only that it had a respect to Christ as promised before His coming, and now it respects Him as already come in the flesh.
-Believing in the Lord and trusting on His salvation are equivalent terms that explain one another (Ps.
-78:22).
-1 confess that trusting on things seen or known by the mere light of reason, as on our own wisdom, power, riches, or princes, or any arm of flesh, may not so properly be called believing on them; but trusting on a Saviour, as discovered by a testimony, is properly believing on Him.
-It is also the same thing that is expressed by the terms of resting, relying, leaning, staying ourselves on the Lord, called hoping in the Lord, because it is the ground of that expectation which is the proper act of hope, though our believing and trusting is for the present as well as future benefit of this salvation.
-The reason why it is so commonly expressed in the Scriptures of the New Testament by the terms of believing on Christ might be probably because, when that part of Scripture was written, there was cause in a special manner to urge believing the testimony that was then newly revealed by the gospel.
+For the better understanding of the nature of Faith, let it be further observed, that the Second and Principal of it, believing on Christ, includeth believing on God the Father, Son, and Holy Ghost, because they are one and the same infinite God, and they all concur in our Salvation by Christ, as the only Mediator betwixt God and promises of God all the us, whom are amen, 2 Cor.
+1.20.
+By him, as mediator, we believe on God that raised him from the dead, and gave him glory, that our faith and hope might be in God, 1 Pet.
+1.21.
+And it is the same thing with trusting on God or on the Lord, which is so highly commended in the whole Scripture, especially in the Old Testament, as may easily appear by considering that it hath the same Causes, Effects, Objects, Adjuncts, Opposites, and all the same Circumstances, excepting only that it had a respect to Christ, as promised before his Coming, and now it respecteth him, as already come in the Flesh.
+Believing in the Lord, and trusting on his Salvation, are equivalent terms, that explain one another, Psal.
+78.22.
+I confess, that trusting on things seen or known by the mere Light of Reason, as on our own Wisdom, Power, Riches, on Princes, or any Arm of Flesh, may not so properly be called believing on them, but trusting on a Savior, as discovered by a Testimony is properly believing on him.
+It is also the same thing that is expressed by the terms of resting, relying, leaning, staying ourselves on the Lord, because it is the Ground of that Expectation that is the proper Act of Hope, though our Believing and Trusting be for the present as well as future benefit of this Salvation.
+The reason why it is so commonly expressed in the Scriptures of the New Testament, by the terms of believing on Christ, might be probably because when that part of Scripture was written, there was cause in a special manner to urge believing the Testimony that was then newly revealed by the Gospel.